 - School Buses will be lined up along the main parking lot.
-Bus riders may proceed to the bus line when their assigned bus is highlighted. - Car rider(s) will be called upon based on the order of the line. - Parents and families will not be permitted to exit their vehicles.
-Instead, school personnel will utilize a digital communication system to take student names, summon those students, and line them up safely for pick-up. - During afternoon pick-up, the school's main office will be closed to relieve congestion and allow staff to assist with supervision. - Beginning at 1:50pm: Based on the order of bus route / car riders, students will be highlighted on the school's Dismissal Sheet. - Teachers are to supervise their students in their classroom until all of their students have been dismissed. - Kindergarten teachers are to escort their students to line up at the designated area near the pick-up zone.
+Bus riders may proceed to the bus line during dismissal. - Car rider(s) will line up at their designated pick-up areas. - Parents and families should not exit their vehicles and follow the traffic flow. - During afternoon pick-up, the school's main office will be closed to relieve congestion and allow staff to assist with supervision. - Beginning at 2:00pm: Based on the order of bus route / car riders, students will be guided to the bus lines and car rider pick-up area. - Kindergarten and 1st grade teachers will escort their students to line up at the designated area near the pick-up zone.